Introduction – Data Clean Rooms

-Objective: Our goal is to get an NBA All Star to use our weight loss pills.
+Objective: Our goal is to get an NBA All-Star to use our weight loss pills.
 Then try to get them to endorse our product.

 Let’s take a look at how we can accomplish this.
 The first step is establishing our data clean room.

 Each participant will need a Snowflake account.
 Existing Snowflake customers can provide a secure sub-account.
-You can sign up for a 30 day free trial with $400 worth of credit here.
+You can sign up for a 30-day free trial with $400 worth of credit here.

-To submit a support case you will need to create an account on snowflake community and link it to your snowflake account.
+To submit a support case you will need to create an account on the snowflake community and link it to your snowflake account.
 Once you create your account, follow these instructions to submit a case.
 Here’s what the case should look like.

 A listing on your private data exchange comes from a secure share.
 When creating the secure share, you will specify what databases, schemas, and functions.
 A secure share can be made through the share tab, toggling to the outbound option, and then selecting create.